Ellac

 Ellac (died in 454 AD) was the oldest son of Attila (434–453) and Kreka.
-After Attila's death in 453 AD, his Empire crumbled and its remains were ruled by his three sons, Ellac, Dengizich and Ernak.
-He ruled shortly, and died at the Battle of Nedao in 454 AD.
-Ellac was succeeded by brothers Dengizich and Ernak.
+After Attila's death in 453 AD, his empire crumbled, and its remains were ruled by his three sons, Ellac, Dengizich and Ernak.
+He ruled briefly and died at the Battle of Nedao in 454 AD.
+Ellac was succeeded by his brothers, Dengizich and Ernak.